STATE AUTHORIZATION REGARDING ONLINE OR DISTANCE EDUCATION

 Professional Licensure & Certification

-William Jessup University has not determined if our programs provide all the educational requirements necessary for professional licensure or certification in a student’s country or state, outside of California.
-Students considering a program that leads to a professional license in a state are highly encouraged to contact the appropriate licensing agency and organization(s) in that state to seek information and additional guidance before beginning the program, and students should also continually monitor changes throughout the program as licensure requirements may change over time.
+Jessup University has not determined if our programs provide all the educational requirements necessary for professional licensure or certification in a student’s country or state, outside of California.
+Students considering a program that leads to a professional license in a state need to contact the appropriate licensing agency and organization(s) in that state to seek information and additional guidance before registering or beginning the program.
+Students should also continue to monitor changes throughout the program as licensure requirements may change over time.

 Student Complaint Process